titut/typerobo/README.md

 <img src="media/CV.png" width="500">

 The hardware we are using is a 5-DOF mobile manipulator provided by Hiwonder.
-The OS is [ask Dom].
+The OS is Raspberry Pi Debian 12 (Bookworm).

 <img src="media/hiwonder.png" width="500">

 ### Demo Video

-<video src="media/demo.mp4" controls></video>
+<video src="media/demo_vid.mp4" controls></video>

 ## How to install/setup on Raspberry Pi